-This website is for department administrators and student services officers who control or administer graduate financial support, including assistantships and fellowships.
+This information is for department administrators and student services officers who control or administer graduate financial support at Stanford.
 The Graduate Financial Support system (GFS) is the online application used at Stanford to administer assistantships and fellowships for graduate students and Postdoctoral Scholars in accordance with Stanford’s policies.

 GFS is integrated into the PeopleSoft system at Stanford.
 Access to GFS is managed in each of the schools.
-Details about roles, required training and the steps for getting access to PeopleSoft can be found at the PeopleSoft at Stanford.
+Details about roles, required training and the steps for getting access to PeopleSoft can be found at PeopleSoft at Stanford.

 Purpose and Sources of Support